thecarp/dactyl-keyboard/doc/options-central.md

 ```
 In this example, the high point in the middle is offset on the x axis, giving the edge of the central housing a slant as seen from infinite y.
 Notice also that the lowest z coordinate is 0, which places this central housing on the floor, inside the `mask`.
 This is not required.
 A lower z coordinate will cause the `mask` to open the bottom of the central housing, which is usually more practical for running wires through the keyboard.
 Notice that if you do use a lower z coordinate and you still want the two lower points to be included in the central housing as a body, you will need to set `above-ground` to `true`, as an explicit addition to the two items at the extremes.

 The DMOTE application uses the `interface` to construct OpenSCAD polyhedrons.
 OpenSCAD and CGAL have many requirements upon polyhedrons and a carelessly constructed interface will violate them, resulting in a central housing that cannot be rendered or printed.
 As a rule of thumb, define your interface moving **clockwise** from the point of view of positive infinite x, like the tent example above.
-Be especially careful with `adapter` offsets on the y and z axes, and try to keep the housing itself more than twice as broad as its wall thickness.
+Be especially careful with `adapter` segment offsets on the y and z axes, and try to keep the housing itself more than twice as broad as its wall thickness.

 It may not be obvious why `at-ground` and `above-ground` are mutually independent of one another and of the `base` z coordinate that gives them their default values.
 The main reason for this design is to allow points that are “ethereal”, appearing in neither body.
 Ethereal points are similar to `secondaries`, except that unlike `secondaries`, they are influenced by width settings and not tied to other points on the interface.
 They are intended as anchors for key clusters and tweaks, where their responsiveness to width alone comes in handy as you work out the precise shape of the housing.